Heart4sides/DigitalGarden/src/site/notes/CARDS/Depth Psychology Theory/Demon😈.md

 - We tend to cage the demon, but that’s a bad strategy : if you tell someone to not do something, they’re going to do it.
 If you tell the demon to not go out, he’s going to go out.
 - We need to feed the demon from time to time, at the right time and place.
 - Sometimes, we need to come to a point where we have nothing to loose and everything to gain from let everything burn so new life can grow.
-- “He who is willing to save his life will lose it ; he who is willing it lose his life will gain it.” [[Jesus\|Jesus]]
+- “He who is willing to save his life will lose it ; he who is willing it lose his life will gain it.” [[CARDS/Individuals/Jesus\|Jesus]]
 ---
 # Apathetic
 **Behaviour in a [[CARDS/Depth Psychology Theory/Immature🐇\|Immature🐇]] [[CARDS/Depth Psychology Theory/Ego🙋‍♂️\|Ego🙋‍♂️]]**